nolauren/teaching/1960samerica.md

 ## Civil Rights

+Maybe put The Americans here?
+*Takin’ It to the Streets* -  “’Past as Prologue:’ The 1950s as an Introduction to the 1960s” (1-11).
+*American Divided* -  Ch 1: Gathering of the Forces (6-20)

 Feb 6: Leigh Raiford, “‘Come Let Us Build a New World Together’: SNCC and Photography of the Civil Rights Movement,” American Quarterly 59:4 (December 2007).
 Make sure you are on the UR server to access: https://muse.jhu.edu/article/228183/pdf